ruixuantan/fourpartsweb/README.md

 $ docker-compose up postgres
 ```

-To configure postgres, open up a new terminal while the image is running and enter:
+To configure postgres, open up a new terminal while the container is running and enter:
 ```
 $ docker-compose exec server python3
 Python